 Here are some tips for you to survive and thrive as a self employed person in Singapore as a private piano teacher.

 - Matching up with a piano teacher agency – you want to match up and register with piano teacher agencies.
 These agencies will be able to get you many students if you have good timing availability and are willing to travel once in a while.
-Getting your career kick started as a private music teacher is easy when you connect with a good agency such as SG LEARN PIANO.
+Getting your career kick started as a private music teacher is easy when you connect with a good agency.
 The initial part of your career as a self employed is the hardest because you do not already have a customer base in which you can leverage for growth and referrals.
 Therefore, you need all the help you can have in the beginning and in future.

 - Having different curriculum for students who prefer flexible learning and for students who want rigid learning – There are students who want a flexible style of learning, and casual style of learning.
 There are also students who want a regimental style.
 You can either specialize in one type of teaching style, or cater to both.
 I recommend you cater to both if you can teach in both ways equally well, so that you can get the best of both worlds and get the most number of students.

 - Having a home studio ready in case there are students who prefer to go to their private piano teacher’s house for piano lessons instead.
 This is a good idea.
 In fact, as long as you have a piano at your home, you may allow certain students to go to your house to take the lessons.
 This is ideal if you also want to get students who do not already have a piano at their home, or prefer more privacy and want to go to your house instead of you going to theirs.